-If your brand can jump in and engage with the story while everyone is paying attention, it can lead to viral posts, traffic boosts, press coverage and greater visibility for your brand.
-This strategy, known as newsjacking, works best if you get your voice out there while it’s still breaking new.
-If you join in too late, and you’ll just look like another company trying to ride the trend.
+If you can jump in and engage with the story while everyone is paying attention, it can lead to viral posts, traffic boosts, press coverage and greater visibility for your brand.
+This strategy, known as newsjacking, works best if you get your voice out there while it’s still breaking news.
+If you join in too late, you’ll just look like another company trying to ride the trend.

 The Importance of Social Media Marketing for Sales and ROI

 14. Social media marketing will get you more sales.

 So, why is social media marketing important for your business?

 Because it will get you more sales.
 Period.

 Not surprisingly, when you stay in front of your customer base, they’re more likely to buy from you when they need the products you sell, but social media marketing does far more than increase brand presence.
 You can influence customer buying decisions at multiple points along the sales funnel, from amplifying the reach of white papers and blogs targeting top of funnel, to answering customer questions and addressing pain points, to incentivizing buyers with coupon codes.#SMM tip: Try sharing coupon codes, with a unique code for each social channel – you may be surprised at which social network drives the most sales.
 Click To Tweet

 15. You can find potential customers who don’t already know your brand.